QEIIMC Campus - Stakeholder Consultations

 Campus Tenants

 The project team is required to liaise directly with other Campus tenants regarding their project.
+Projects can occur on Campus simultaneously and project teams need to liaise with other Campus tenants to coordinate activities in conjunction with the Trust.

 Neighbourhood